richard-hajek/environment-overseer/README.md

  * Let's setup blocking of YouTube, allowing it only for 30 minutes a day

 Requisites:
-* Arch Linux computer capable of hosting an access point
+* Arch Linux device capable of hosting an access point

 1. Setup portable WiFi Hotspot, use [this](https://wiki.archlinux.org/index.php/Software_access_point) if necessary
 2. Setup PiHole, use [this](https://wiki.archlinux.org/index.php/Pi-hole) page